-The best dog fence for living life unleashed.
+The best dog fence for large acreage

 Unlike other products, SpotOn uses satellite technology—not buried wires—to create dog fences that are safe and portable.
 Create one fence or ten.
-All for the same price.SHOP NOW
+All for the same price.

-SpotOn Virtual Fence gives dogs the freedom to be dogs and owners the peace of mind to let them.
-The only truly wireless dog fence, SpotOn replaces buried wires and base stations with GPS technology.
-Simply use the collar to walk a perimeter anywhere, creating an instant containment area for your dog.LEARN MORE
+SpotOn GPS Fence gives dogs the freedom to be dogs and owners the peace of mind to let them.
+The original, truly wireless GPS dog fence, SpotOn replaces buried wires and base stations with GPS technology.
+Simply use the collar to walk a boundary anywhere, creating an instant containment area for your dog.LEARN MORE

 Unlike other systems, with SpotOn, the cost of your dog’s fence will stay the same, whatever the size of your property.

-How do you select the best type of Dog Fence?
+How do you select the best type of dog fence?

 When it comes to containing your dog in your backyard, there are many choices.
 It can be overwhelming, but there are a few important questions you need to answer.

-- What is your budget?
+• What is your budget?

-- How handy are you or how much time do you want to invest in installation?
+• How handy are you or how much time do you want to invest in installation?

-- Do you plan to move soon or do you have a second home?
+• Do you plan to move soon or do you have a second home?

-- Would you like to be able to contain your dog when you travel?
+• Would you like to be able to contain your dog when you travel?

 The most common option is a standard physical fence – chain link, vinyl, or wood are a few popular choices.
 According to Home Guide, the average wire fence will cost $2 per foot, vinyl around $15 per foot, and wood about $25 per foot.
 They estimate that 1 acre would cost between $1,050 for barbed wire and $7,000 for a split wood rail fence.
 This is just the cost for materials assuming you can build the fence yourself.
 Installation costs will vary widely by region, but can add $500-$5000 in costs for an acre.
 The nice thing about a physical fence is that it will likely add value to your property and, depending on the style, might even keep some wild animals out.